 The top 10 food technology trends advance research in sustainable food sources and food waste elimination.
 Also, rapid improvement in Industry 4.0 is unavoidable in the food industry for improved efficiency, consistency, and scale.
 3D food printing is a promising technology to facilitate food production and aid other main trends, ensuring further investment in the 3D food printers and bio-inks.
 In addition to the major trends, advances in artificial intelligence and big data analytics are valuable for optimizing the food industry operations.
 Altogether, the food & beverage is moving towards sustainability while improving the overall operational efficiency.

 The Food Technology Trends & Startups outlined in this report only scratch the surface of trends that we identified during our in-depth research.
-Among others, AI & Big Data will transform the sector as we know it today.
+Among others, lab-grown food, food quality, AI, & big data will transform the sector as we know it today.
 Identifying new opportunities and emerging technologies to implement into your business early on goes a long way in gaining a competitive advantage.
 Get in touch to easily and exhaustively scout relevant technologies & startups that matter to you.